Zero-Shot Neural Architecture Search with Weighted Response Correlation: Related Work

 \section{Related Work}

 Training-free proxy is the key component of zero-shot NAS.
 The goal of training-free proxies is to estimate the performance scores of neural architectures without training.
 NASWOT \cite{NASWOT} uses the number of linear regions of the input space to measure the expressivity of neural architectures.
-TE-NAS \cite{TENAS} ranks architectures by analyzing the spectrum of the neural tangent kernel and the number of linear regions of the input space, which imply trainability and expressivity, respectively.
-Many saliency metrics of pruning-at-initialization are extended for zero-shot NAS \cite{ZeroCost}, such as SNIP \cite{SNIP}, GraSP \cite{GraSP}, SynFlow \cite{SynFlow}, and Fisher \cite{Fisher, BlockSwap}.
+However, NASWOT ignore the trainability of architectures, which imply how effective a network can be optimized via gradient descent.
+A network can achieve high performance only if the function it can represent is complex enough and at the same time, it can be effectively trained by gradient descent.
+In addition to expressivity, TE-NAS \cite{TENAS} propose to analyze the spectrum of the neural tangent kernel for measuring the trainability of architectures.
+According to this assumption that an untrained network with low correlation between different data points, where data points of the same category are closer to each other, can easily learn to distinguish the two data points during training, EPE-NAS \cite{EPENAS} also proposes an improvement of Jacobian correlation (JacCor) \cite{NASWOT} called EPE, which involves both intra- and inter-class correlation.
+Beside, many saliency metrics of pruning-at-initialization are extended for zero-shot NAS \cite{ZeroCost}, such as SNIP \cite{SNIP}, GraSP \cite{GraSP}, SynFlow \cite{SynFlow}, and Fisher \cite{Fisher, BlockSwap}.
 These proxies rely on the gradient w.r.t the parameters of neural networks, which are different approximations of the Taylor expansions of neural networks.
 Zen-score (Zen) \cite{ZenNAS} approximates $\Phi$-score (Phi) against model-collapse in very deep networks and can directly assert the model complexity.
-EPE-NAS \cite{EPENAS} proposes an improvement of Jacobian correlation (JacCor) called EPE, which involves both intra- and inter-class correlation.
-ZiCo \cite{ZiCo} reveals that the network with a high training convergence speed and generalization capacity should have high absolute mean values and low standard deviation values for the gradient w.r.t the parameters across different samples.
+Although these proxies perform well, their approximate expressions limit their effectiveness.
+None of these zero-shot proxies can actually work consistently better than a naive proxy, i.e., Params and FLOPs.
+Based on theoretical analysis, ZiCo \cite{ZiCo} reveals that the network with a high training convergence speed and generalization capacity should have high absolute mean values and low standard deviation values for the gradient w.r.t the parameters across different samples.